Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 One, however, was conspicuously absent.
 There was no Whitecrest champion today.
 Indeed, the whole Clan had gone completely opaque.
 And when a Great Father’s spymasters went opaque...

 The Champions hadn’t failed to notice, either.
 Word had spread fast about what he’d done to Genshi, and he was being paid more than the usual deference.
 He could smell their restrained fear.
-That…saddened him.
+That... saddened him.
 It was necessary, but still.
 Daar wasn’t about to lie to anyone, especially not himself, and if he were being totally honest he’d much rather be wrasslin’ with his fellow Champions instead of dominating their lives, figuratively and literally.

 Daar stood alone, front and center in the ranked rows of the amphitheatre’s seating.
 The unsubtle analogy wasn’t lost on him.